All Episodes

 And it just shot down a Jordanian plane over Syria.

-That just happened in the past twenty-four hours.
+That's just happened in the past 24 hours.

-If you look at what we did in the Balkans, the amount of ordinance drop there versus what's happening now in Iraq, you can see very clearly that this is this is a sort of drip-by-drip bare minimum approach.
+And if you look at what we did in the Balkans, the amount of ordinance dropped there versus what's happening now in Iraq, you can see very clearly that this is a sort of drip-by-drip, bare minimum approach.

 The idea is we're not going to defeat the Islamic State, but we're going to keep it from overrunning Baghdad and larger parts of the country because that would look bad for the Democratic Party and the Democrats.

-So we're flying planes, and we have some allies flying planes, like Jordan, Jordan, which has been is often the sort of overlooked close ally of the United States in the Middle East.
+Jordan, which has been, is often this sort of overlooked close ally of the United States in the Middle East.

 It's a complicated one.